zarpafantasma/corpus_rythmos/I- Scientific_Papers/009-es_CO-Homeostasis.md

 **1 Introduction**

-**1.1 Concept:** Living organisms survive by preserving a narrow range of internal states—pH, temperature, ionic balance, redox potential—despite external fluctuations.
+**1.1 Concept:** Living organisms survive by preserving a narrow range of internal states, pH, temperature, ionic balance, redox potential, despite external fluctuations.
 Canonical physiology calls this *homeostasis* and typically models it as a set of negative-feedback loops that restore specific set points \[1\].
 Yet empirical work over the past two decades shows that health is not merely the absence of drift from set points; it is characterised by structured variability that spans time-scales from milliseconds (ion-channel flicker) to years (endocrine seasonality) \[2, 3\].
-Loss of this multiscale structure—manifest as heart-rate-variability compression, EEG desynchronisation, or disrupted circadian cycling—is a robust marker of ageing and chronic disease \[4\].
+Loss of this multiscale structure, manifest as heart-rate-variability compression, EEG desynchronisation, or disrupted circadian cycling, is a robust marker of ageing and chronic disease \[4\].

 Relativistic Temporal Multiscale (RTM) theory offers a natural lens for this phenomenon.
 RTM postulates a power-law relation